 A method by which large numbers of stationary sensors may be deployed and managed while minimizing overhead is vital.

-5.42.2 Potential service requirements
+5.42.2 Potential Service Requirements

 The 3GPP System shall support a mechanism to accept information from large numbers of stationary devices with reduced mobility management (e.g., handover support, idle mode mobility management).